Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Basic Reporting**
   - Generates essential reports and visualizations to help loan recipients understand and track their repayment plans.

+- **Secure Data Handling:**
+   - The application ensures that all sensitive user data is encrypted both at rest and in transit.

 #### 6.1.2.
 Secondary Features

 - **Integration with Financial Tools**